 Reviews

-Please click here for reviews on Google places.
+Student reviews: click here for student reviews on Google Places.

 1. My name is Jeffrey Hemming and I am sharing my experience about learning Hindi in Varanasi with Binit Kumar Mishra I have been a teacher and student of languages off and on for the last 40 years.
 My primary area has been Chinese and Japanese.